Noticing Midlife Change?Before Noticing Midlife Change?After

 Still Have Questions?

-Ageing skin is a gradual process that starts around age 25 and accelerates in the 40’s and again in the 70’s.
+Ageing skin starts around age 25 and accelerates in the 40's and 70's.

-Women’s skin intrinsically ages faster than men’s, but men are often more affected by extrinsic factors such as lifestyle.
+Women’s skin often intrinsically ages faster, while men are more affected by extrinsic factors.

 Lighter skin tones tend to show wrinkles more visibly, while darker skin tones develop more hyperpigmentation.

-The face and neck are most impacted by ageing.
+The face and neck show the most signs of ageing.
 It also affects the arms and legs more than other parts of the body.

 Subtype Description Common Areas